mantidproject/developer/_drafts/week08.md

 * Removed lots of unnecessary include in some of the core headers.
 Increased build speed!
 * Bugfix for SliceViewer crashing when overlaying peaks.
 * Improve monitor handling in SANS
+* Bugfix for units in lines extracted from MDWorkspaces
+* Bugfix in FindPeaks/FindPeakBackground working together

 Detailed Merges for Feb 15 - 21, 2014
 -------------------------------------